Contact Us For A Free, No Obligation Consultation.

 A busy warehouse will have a lot of people moving a lot of stuff around.
 If walkways aren’t kept free of clutter, this can be a recipe for disaster.
 Little things like pieces of cardboard or shrink-wrap that are not cleared away could potentially cause a worker to slip and hit their head on a hard floor.
 The US Department of Labor says that 25% of workers’ compensation claims are for slip and fall accidents.

-#3: Repetitive strain injuries
+#3: Repetitive Strain Injuries

 Many warehouse workers lift heavy boxes and other objects all day long.
 But whether or not your job duties involve heavy lifting, any task performed repetitively can cause strain.
 To prevent these types of warehouse injuries, employers should make sure that workstations are ergonomically designed and workers have some variety in their tasks.
 The use of proper body mechanics is also crucial to preventing repetitive strain injuries.